Revealed and Concealed Repression: Theory and Measurement: Model of Revealed and Concealed Repression

-We maintain the following assumption to focus on settings in which, in equilibrium, the regime engages in all three actions (repress-and-conceal, repress-and-reveal, and concede) and observing repression does not fully reveal whether activists are good or bad.
+We maintain the following assumption throughout the paper.
+For clarity, we restate the support properties of the distributions.

-\begin{assumption} Let $\beta^e:= q\beta_G +(1-q)\beta_B$ be the public's expected policy payoff from successful revolt under the prior.
-Then, \begin{enumerate} \item $\alpha_G<\alpha_B$ \item $\alpha_G<G(\beta^e) $ \item $\alpha_G<\overline{c}$ \item $\alpha_G>\underline{c}$ \item $\alpha_G>G(\beta_B) $ \item $\underline{\rho}<\left(1+\frac{1-\gamma}{\gamma}\frac{1}{H(\alpha_G)}\right)^{-1}\beta^e$ \end{enumerate} \end{assumption} The first part, $\alpha_G<\alpha_B$, is substantive, reflecting that the regime dislikes conceding to organized bad activists more than conceding to organized good activists, i.e., the conflict of interest between the regime and the public is mild.\footnote{In the next section, we will analyze the setting with $\alpha_G>\alpha_B$, in which observing repression reveals the activist's type---see \cref{prop2:equilibrium-B}.} Consequently, the public remains uncertain about the activist's type, whether $\theta=G$ or $B$, in equilibrium after observing repression---see part 2 of \cref{prop2:equilibrium}.
-Parts 2 to 5 simplify the exposition by ensuring that the regime engages with a strictly positive probability in all three choices of repress-and-conceal, repress-and-reveal, and concede, in equilibrium.
-Part 6 ensures that the equilibrium probability of protest absent revealed repression is not $0$, so that the model's implications remain consistent with empirical patterns.
-Part 6 is satisfied automatically if $\underline{\rho}=0$ and Part 5 is satisfied if $\beta_B\leq 0$.
+\begin{assumption} Let $\beta^e:= q\beta_G +(1-q)\beta_B$ be the public's expected policy payoff from successful protest under the prior.
+Suppose that \begin{enumerate} \item $\alpha_G<\alpha_B$; \item $\alpha_G<F(\beta^e)$; \item $\alpha_G>F(\beta_B)$; \item $\supp H = [0,\overline{c}]$, $H(0) = 0$, $\overline{c} > \alpha_B$; \item $\supp F = [0,\overline{\rho}]$ and $F(0) = 0$; \item $\supp \Gamma = [0,+\infty)$ and $\Gamma(0) = 0$. \end{enumerate} \end{assumption} The first part, $\alpha_G<\alpha_B$, is substantive, reflecting that the regime dislikes conceding to organized bad activists more than conceding to organized good activists; the conflict of interest between the regime and the public is mild.
+Consequently, after observing repression, the public remains uncertain about whether $\theta = G$ or $B$ in equilibrium---see \cref{prop:equilibrium}, Part 3.
+The remaining parts ensure that available actions occur with positive probability in equilibrium.
+In particular, the equilibrium probabilities that the activist organizes, the regime engages in repress-and-conceal, repress-and-reveal, and concede, and the public protests absent news or after observing repression are all strictly positive and less than 1, so that the model’s implications remain consistent with empirical patterns.